 Level 2

-At Level 2 we gain a couple of new Bonus Actions:
+At Level 2 we gain three very important new Bonus Actions:

 While other classes can perform these abilities, doing so consumes a normal Action rather than a Bonus Action.
 This effectively means that the Rogue can Dash or Disengage on the same turn that they attack, while other classes cannot.